Amefurasshi

-Amefurasshi (stylized in all caps) is a four-member Japanese idol girl group managed by Stardust Promotion.
+Amefurasshi (stylized in all caps) was a four-member Japanese idol girl group managed by Stardust Promotion.
 It was formed in 2018 with five former members of the idol group 3B Junior.
-The group belongs to Stardust Promotion's Star Planet division.
+The group belonged to Stardust Promotion's Star Planet division.

 Amefurasshi debuted on November 3, 2018, at 3B Junior's final concert, titled Cell Division.
 The group's name was originally written using Japanese kana as アメフラっシ (Amefurasshi), but was changed to all-caps Latin script on November 19, 2021.

+The group announced its disbandment on December 28, 2025, effective following their final solo concert on March 13, 2026.